JL-Agbalo/my_social_media_app_backend_r7/Development.md

 2. **Validate Inputs**:

    - Validate email format and password length on the client side before sending the data to the backend.
+     Done in Front and and Backend Validation (Fix the UI)

 3. **Store Tokens Securely**: